ToshioCP/Gtk4-tutorial/gfm/sec9.md

 The function `app_open` builds the widgets in the main application window.

-- 25-27: Creates a GtkApplicationWindow instance and sets the title and default size.
+- 26-28: Creates a GtkApplicationWindow instance and sets the title and default size.
-- 29-30: Creates a GtkBox instance `boxv`.
+- 30-31: Creates a GtkBox instance `boxv`.
 It is a vertical box and a child of GtkApplicationWindow.
 It has two children.
 The first child is a horizontal box.
 The second child is a GtkNotebook.
-- 32-33: Creates a GtkBox instance `boxh` and appends it to `boxv` as a first child.
+- 33-34: Creates a GtkBox instance `boxh` and appends it to `boxv` as the first child.
-- 35-40: Creates three dummy labels.
+- 36-41: Creates three dummy labels.
 The labels `dmy1` and `dmy3` has a character width of ten.
 The other label `dmy2` has hexpand property which is set to be TRUE.
 This makes the label expands horizontally as long as possible.
-- 41-44: Creates four buttons.
+- 42-45: Creates four buttons.
-- 46-52: Appends these GtkLabel and GtkButton to `boxh`.
+- 47-53: Appends these GtkLabel and GtkButton to `boxh`.
-- 54-57: Creates a GtkNotebook instance and sets hexpand and vexpand properties to be TRUE.
+- 55-58: Creates a GtkNotebook instance and sets hexpand and vexpand properties to be TRUE.
 This makes it expand horizontally and vertically as big as possible.
 It is appended to `boxv` as the second child.

-The number of widget-build lines is 33(=57-25+1).
+The number of widget-build lines is 33(=58-26+1).
 We also needed many variables (`boxv`, `boxh`, `dmy1`, ...) and most of them used only for building the widgets.
-Are there any good solution to reduce these work?
+Are there any good solution to reduce these works?

 Gtk provides GtkBuilder.
 It reads user interface (UI) data and builds a window.